floydonfire/CLIculator/README.md

 # CLIculator
-A very simple calculator written in Python
+A very simple calculator written in Python.

 ## Getting started
-CLIculator has no GUI and runs in CLI only
+CLIculator has no GUI and runs in CLI only.

 ### Prerequisities
 ```